 When you receive Form W-2 from your employer, you’ll typically find your total tip earnings for the year in Box 1.
 This amount is crucial as you’ll use it to report your tips to the IRS using Form 1040.
 You need to add this amount as well as all the other tips you didn’t report to your employer throughout the year.
 For instance, the tips that fell under the $20 limit need to be reported as taxable income to the IRS.

-It can be tempting to hide your tip income.
+It can be tempting to hide your tip income and avoid taxes.
 With all the late-night shifts and tasks at hand, you probably don’t have the time to keep track of $25 tips.
 But you need to be careful; underreporting your tip income carries some dangerous consequences.

 For one, you risk being audited.
 Even though the chances of it happening are rare -- especially if you are a server or a taxi driver -- you can claim a tipped income that’s too low for the organization to ignore.